nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

      * The name of the contact,
      * The module code (optionally including the role), or
      * The category of the issue
-2. ContactCS verifies the input format and searches for the matching contacts
-3. ContactCS shows a list of matching contacts
+2. ContactCS shows a list of matching contacts

     Use case ends.

 **Extensions**

-* 2a.
+* 1a.
 Necessary input such as module code, or category of the issue is missing.

-    * 2a1.
+    * 1a1.
 ContactCS requests the user to provide the required information
-    * 2a2.
+    * 1a2.
 User enters new input
-    * Steps 2a1 - 2a2 are repeated until all required fields in the input are complete
+    * Steps 1a1 - 1a2 are repeated until all required fields in the input are complete

       Use case resumes from step 2.

-* 3a.
+* 1b.
 The given format is invalid.

-    * 3a1.
+    * 1b1.
 ContactCS requests the user to provide the correct format and shows the valid command format
-    * 3a2.
+    * 1b2.
 User enters new input
-    * Steps 3a1 - 3a2 are repeated until the format for the entered input is correct
+    * Steps 1b1 - 1b2 are repeated until the format for the entered input is correct

       Use case resumes from step 2.

-* 4a.
+* 1c.
 No matching contacts found.

     Use case ends.

-**Use case: Delete a person**
+**Use case: UC03 Delete a person**

 **MSS**

-1. User requests to list/search persons
+1. User requests to list the contacts or [search (UC02)](#uc02) for a contact
-2. ContactCS shows a list of persons
+2. ContactCS shows a list of contacts
 3. User requests to delete a specific person in the list
-4. AddressBook deletes the person
+4. ContactCS deletes the person

     Use case ends.

 **Extensions**

-* 2a.
+* 1a.
 The list is empty.
-  * 2a1.
+  * 1a1.
 ContactCS displays a message to the user saying that the list is empty

       Use case ends.